MINI Cooper Electric Review 2024

 Insurance groups for the new MINI Cooper Electric are yet to be confirmed.
 It's worth getting some quotes before you commit to buying one - EVs can be a little more to insure than a conventional petrol car, thanks to expensive replacement parts and relatively high performance.

 You won’t currently pay road tax on the MINI Cooper Electric, although that’s set to change in 2025.
-Expect to pay the same as hybrid models - currently £180 a year - unless, of course, a new government makes a surprise road tax announcement.
+Expect to pay the same as hybrid models - currently £180 a year - unless, of course, the new government makes a surprise road tax announcement.

 How much should you be paying for a used MINI Cooper Electric?